rcolistete/MicroPython_MLX90615_driver/README.md

 The 'simple' version of the driver has just the most important functions : read ambient and object temperatures, read unique ID, read EEPROM and read of any register.
 Advantages : robust, lower RAM usage.
 Disadvantages : not possible to change MLX90615 configuration, less features.

+The 'simple' and 'no-errors' version combined the above limitations.

-The BBC Micro:bit version, even not the 'simple' one, is limited to fewer functions due to RAM limitations, so there are no sleep/wake, PWM and IIR filter functions.
+The BBC Micro:bit full version is limited to fewer functions due to RAM limitations, so there are no sleep/wake, PWM and IIR filter functions.

-The full version of the driver is described in the tables below.
+The full version of the driver is described in the table below.

 | Constants | Description |
 | -------- | ----------- |